crate/devrel-gtfs-transit/README.md

 Save your changes.

 The schedule of trips is stored in two tables in CrateDB: `trips` and `stop_times`.
-You need to update this once daily by running:
+You need to update this **once daily** by running:

 ```bash
 python trip_schedule.py
 ```

-Start gathering real time vehicle position data by running this command:
+Start gathering real time vehicle position data continuously by running this command:

 ```bash
 python vehicle_positions.py
 ```

-Assuming that the Flask front end web application is running, you should now see vehicle movement details at `http://localhost:8000`.

-You can also start gathering real time trip update data by running:
+You should also start continuous gathering of real time trip update data by running:

 ```bash
 python trip_updates.py
 ```

 When you're finished with the real time data receivers, stop them with `Ctrl-C`.

+Assuming that the Flask front end web application is running, you should now see vehicle movement details at `http://localhost:8000`.
+Clicking a vehicle should display a pop up with information about the trip that the vehicle is currently on: trip ID, next stops, time estimates etc.

 ## Work in Progress Notes Below